 Santa Rosa, CA 95403

 Arriving passengers may pay more to drop directly into the valley, but ground transportation couldn’t be simpler.
-Walk outside the single-gate terminal to hail a cab to downtown Santa Rosa, rent a car from Avis, Budget, Enterprise, Hertz, National, or Sixt and drive the length of the valley, or catch a Sonoma County Transit
+Walk outside the single-gate terminal to hail a cab to downtown Santa Rosa, pick-up an Uber or Lyft ride share, or rent a car from Avis, Budget, Enterprise, Hertz, National, and Ace Rent-a-Car and drive the length of the valley.
+You can also catch a Sonoma County Transit

 Whether you choose STS for a whirlwind winery tour, SFO as the jumping-off point for a tour of Northern California, or any option in-between, all four gateways make Sonoma easy to enjoy.
 You may not want to leave, but when you do, the airports on our list will deliver you—and perhaps a few wine finds—safely back home.